by Meredith Denning

 6. Primary Shoreline (dk. blue)

 For most of my childhood, using the waterfront was illegal because it was literally under construction.
-The shoreline of the new park was made of landfill and soil was still being moved in by the truckload.
-Nobody that I every knew, or saw, paid any attention to the ‘Do Not Enter’ sign, since anywhere a truck can drive, a bike or a birdwatcher can follow.
+The shoreline of the new park is made of landfill, and soil was still being moved in by the truckload.
+Nobody that I ever saw paid any attention to the ‘Do Not Enter’ sign, since anywhere a truck can drive, a bike or a birdwatcher can follow.
 The wire fence at the base of the peninsula was permanently ground into the dirt by passing feet.
-I learned there that the people who use a space daily make their own determinations.
+There I learned that the people who use a space daily make their own determinations.

 I hear this place called many things.
 The oldest residents still call it ‘the looney bin’ or ‘the hospital grounds.’
 In my head, it’s still just ’the big park,’ a schoolyard name that made sense if your mental map was only a few kilometres wide.
 Sometimes one hears, ’Sam Smith,’ a version of the formal name.
 Only the newest arrivals call it by names that suggest its current functions: ‘the Humber campus,’ ‘the figure eight’ (meaning the skating trail), or ‘the Assembly Hall.’

-Clearly, the old hospital grounds are a largely human construction and their current iteration, for all its emphasis on resorting native species and providing habitat, is just as consciously confected.
+Clearly, the old hospital grounds are a largely human construction and their current iteration, for all its emphasis on resorting native species and providing habitat, is as consciously confected as the asylum's gardens ever were.
 Watching the transformation from neglected lawns and orchard to an ’multi-use urban wilderness’ during my lifetime convinced me that habitat restoration is possible.
 The number and variety of birds, fish, mammals, and other creatures has increased dramatically since I first biked around the peninsula construction site.
 At the same time, marshalling the money and political will to change this large space brought many new tenants and much more activity.
-The dark, silent asylum buildings are busy classrooms and the orchard is gone.
+The dark, silent asylum buildings are busy classrooms and the marsh birds build safe nests in the long grasses by the shore.

 If you’re curious to learn more about this place, here are some links: